Research

 The story of the Sydney Opera House is about creativity, mathematics, politics and character.

-Pre-war plans for an opera house were given impetus by Eugene Goossens, a British conductor who was hounded from Australia for a customs indiscretion involving a packet of pornography.
+Plans for an opera house were given impetus by Eugene Goossens, a British conductor who was hounded from Australia for a customs indiscretion involving the importation of pornography.
 The NSW Government began construction before the design had been completed - because the principal backer, the NSW premier, Joe Cahill, feared an election loss would kill support for it.
 The House was designed by a young Danish architect, Jørn Utzon, who had achieved more success in competitions than for buildings of any magnitude.
 The poetry of the original design was translated into practical form with the help of a Danish-born British engineer, Ove Arup, and his multi-national team of engineers - an association that eventually foundered.
-Utzon was engineered from the project by a new-broom politician, Davis Hughes, who replaced Utzon with an ambitious young Australian architect, Peter Hall, who, in hindsight, must have realised that he had grasped the wrong straw.
-Thirty years after his departure, Utzon accepted a remote commission to prepare design guidelines to assist future work on the building.
+Utzon was engineered from the project by a new-broom politician, Davis Hughes, who replaced Utzon with a young Australian architect, Peter Hall.

 Yuzo Mikami’s new book Utzon’s Sphere is an authoritative, illuminating and elegant account of the saga, interspersed with drawings, personal photographs and anecdotes.

 Mikami was a member of Utzon’s design team in Hellebaek, Denmark, from 1958 to 1961 before he joined Ove Arup in London, where he became one of the core members of the design team for the spherical solution and tile cladding until 1967.
-His knowledge of the story is therefore not only first-hand, but also unclouded by an automatic allegiance to one camp or the other.
+His knowledge of the story is therefore not only first-hand, but also unclouded by an automatic allegiance to the Utzon and Arup camps.

 The meat of the book is the design of the building during these crucial years – the work on the podium, the design of the halls and the development of the ‘triply handicapped’ roof structure.